Our People

 A finalist in the 2013 and 2014 Gold Coast Young Entrepreneur Awards and Member of the Urban Development Institute of Australia Executive Committee (Gold Coast and Logan Branch) in 2015, Adam’s strong credentials in design, construction and development paved the way for the establishment of Lacey Group in 2015.

-Mr Lacey is married with three young children one of which is enrolled to start at TSS from 2024.
+Adam is married with three young children one of which is enrolled to start at TSS from 2024.

 Adam Lacey

-Mrs Pauline Armstrong
+Ms Pauline Armstrong

 Ms Armstrong was appointed to the School Council in June 2023.
 She was born in Queensland and attended a small country school until she left to board at St Margaret’s School, Brisbane for four years.
 She then attended the University of Queensland for 2 years.